gla23/dynamic-labels/readme.md

 }
 ```

-You define which columns to look up and use that data within the same label component.
+You define which columns in the related table to use as props for the same label component.

 To do: Show screenshot of the Table Layout displaying the single label for a M2O field, and multiple labels for a M2M field.

 To do: Show how the single and multiple labels are replaced by dots if you choose the show as dots instead

 # Why?

-To do: Show video of how to replace the admin settings method with the dynamic labels method

-When you use this extension the data for which text, icon, colour to use in each label is no longer hard coded in the admin settings.
+When you use this extension the label's text, icon and colour is no longer hard coded in admin settings.
 This means that we can use a standard table to store this data 🎉

 This really helps for multiple reasons: